 Quality assurance of higher education and research

-The objectives of UKÄ’s reviews are to assess the performance of the study programmes and contribute to the HEIs’ work with quality improvements in higher education.
+The objectives of UKÄ’s reviews are to assess the performance of the study programmes and contribute to the HEIs’ work with quality improvements in higher education and research.

 The system consists of four components

 The new quality assurance system for higher education, which the Government tasked UKÄ to develop, consists of the following four components:

 The reviews will be based on aspects developed in dialogue with representatives from HEIs, teachers, students, employers and the labour market.
 The aspects are grouped into four aspect areas, which have been defined based on what part of the HEI’s activities they cover.
 The four aspect areas are:

 - governance and organisation